 Most serious hikers probably have a handheld GPS for navigation.
 GPS may be easy to use but everyone should be able to navigate with the basics- a compass and an easy-to-read map.
 It’s highly recommended that hikers bring a map and compass within their luggage as a safety measure in the event their GPS or compass apps fail.

 If you do a lot of hiking, especially far out in an isolated country, you should invest in a quality compass rather than a cheap $5 model from your local store.
 Here are three of the best compasses suitable for activities like hiking and camping, and all kind of outdoor adventures.

-Cammenga was founded over 20 years ago with the purposes of providing customers of all types with high quality, American-made & military-grade navigation tools for outdoor activities.
-They are the official Tritium Lensatic Compasses supplier for US military, providing gear nationally as well.
+Cammenga was founded over 20 years ago with the purpose of providing customers of all types with high-quality, American-made & military-grade navigation tools for outdoor activities.
+They are the official Tritium Lensatic Compasses supplier for the US military, providing gear nationally as well.

-Depending on the options you choose, these compasses retail for anywhere from $102 to $137 (check this listing for the latest live prices) with an Olive Drab regular packaged northern hemisphere model being least expensive.
+Depending on the options you choose, these compasses retail for anywhere from $102 to $137 check this listing for the latest live prices with an Olive Drab regular packaged northern hemisphere model being the least expensive.